TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.11.md

 ---

-And when he was gone up, and had broken the bread, and eaten, and had talked with them a long while, even till break of day, so he departed.
+When he had gone up, and had broken bread, and eaten, and had talked with them a long while, even until break of day, he departed.